AdobeDocs/uxp/src/pages/uxp-api/reference-js/Global Members/HTML Elements/HTMLWebViewElement.md

 <a name="new-htmlwebviewelement-new" id="new-htmlwebviewelement-new"></a>

 ## HTMLWebViewElement()
-WebViews in Adobe UXP is a component that allows the developer to embed web content in their plugins.
+WebViews in Adobe UXP is a component that allows you to embed web content in your plugins.
-They are essentially a browser window that is displayed inside the plugin, allowing the developer to load web pages, and interact with them using JavaScript.
+They are essentially a browser window that is displayed inside the plugin, allowing you to load web pages, and interact with them using JavaScript.
 WebViews can be used to display complex web pages inside the plugin.
 WebViews can be controlled by the plugin using the JavaScript API provided by UXP.